cathy-kim95/cathy-kim95.github.io/projects/project-2.md

 By doing this assignment, I learned the concepts of post-fix and pre-fix calculation.
 Furthermore, I was able to learn how to use Stack ADT.
-For instance, we can only access the top of the stack and stack is usually known as LIFO (last in first out).
+For instance, we can only access the top of the stack, and stack is usually known as LIFO (last in first out).
 I gained more experience with Javascript using a stack to store information.

 Here is my code example for reversing the string for the pre-fix calculate:
 ```js
   private String reverse(String s) {